apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : BLOB Garbage Collector (GC) logic would only consider those BLOBs for GC which are not accessed recently (currentTime - lastModifiedTime > blobGcMaxAgeInSecs).
 For example, as per default, only those BLOBs which have been created 24 hours in the past would be considered for GC.

+blobTrackSnapshotIntervalInSecs (long) - 43200
+: The blob ids cached/tracked locally are synchronized with the DataStore at this interval.
+Any additions and deletions will be visible to other cluster nodes or repositories connected to the shared DatStore after this.
+This should be less than the blobGcMaxAgeInSecs parameter above and the frequency of blob gc.
+See [Blob tracker][blobtracker].

 <a name="document-node-store"></a>
 #### DocumentNodeStore